Sweets for My Sweet – The Searchers at the Star-Club Hamburg: Overview

 "We didn't really know that was going on until we came on the Star-Club scene", the band's guitarist John McNally once said.
 Some of the well known bands played at the Star-Club and recorded live songs at the same time for the special various artists live LP.
 Only mono recordings were possible, most of them made in the afternoon session, when the club was closed (the applause was copied later).
 The initial album from these recordings was released in Germany as Twist im Star-Club Hamburg and in the UK as Twist at the Star-Club Hamburg (Philips BL7578, 1963).
 The following musicians performed on this album: The Searchers, Sounds Incorporated, The Rattles, The Star Combo and Peter Nelson & The Travelers.
 Three songs by The Searchers appeared ("Sweet Nothin's", "Beautiful Dreamer" and "Shakin' All Over"), but they made 19 recordings at all.
-In the meantime "Sweets for My Sweet" establishing the band in the UK, so Philips decided to release 13 more Searchers' tracks from these live sessions.
+In the meantime, "Sweets for My Sweet" established the band in the UK, so Philips decided to release 13 more Searchers' tracks from these live sessions.
 The result was an album named Sweets for My Sweet – The Searchers at the Star-Club Hamburg.
 The album peaked at number 11 on the German album chart on 5 March 1964.
 The Searchers didn't get paid for the recordings.
 The record company and the Star-Club's owner, Manfred Weissleder, got the money.